Silapathar: Language

-Bengali is the most spoken language at 10,917 speakers, followed by Assamese at 5,105, Hindi is spoken by 4,001 people, Mishing at 3,281 and Nepali at 1,521.
+Bengali, Assamese and Mishing are the most spoken languages.

 Transportation

+It is well connected to the state and the country through roadways, railways and airways.
 Mohanbari Airport which falls under the city of Dibrugarh is the nearest airport from Silapathar.

-Currently NH-52 now NH-15 is connected to the city, also Bogibeel bridge connects the city with NH-37.
+Currently NH-515 and NH-15 are connected to the city, also Bogibeel bridge connects the city with NH-37.
 ASTC provides bus services to nearby towns and cities.
-Private share taxi also flee across major towns and daily night services also transport large number of passengers to West Bengal, Nagaland, Arunachal Pradesh and Guwahati.
+Private share taxi also connects major towns and daily night services also transport large number of passengers to West Bengal, Nagaland, Arunachal Pradesh and Guwahati.
 Silapathar Railway Station under Rangiya Railway Division give access to people of the city and nearby areas to state capital Guwahati.

-New Sissiborgaon and Silapathar railway station connect direct train to Dibrugarh Railway Station and from there one get easy access to Dibrugarh Rajdhani Express.
+New Sissiborgaon and Silapathar railway station connects direct train to Dibrugarh Railway Station and from there one gets easy access to Dibrugarh Rajdhani Express.

-It is well connected to the state and the country through roadways, railways and airways.